BIRMINGHAM, Ala. -- The All American Bowl is not one of

 All week, the Wolfpack contended that it was better than its 6-5 record, but not many fans showed up at Legion Field to find out whether it was right.
 Bowl organizers expected more than 60,000 fans if the weather was good.
 The weather was great, 60 degrees, football weather for a football city in a football state.
 But only 44,000 fans attended, the smallest crowd since 1980 and the first time since '85 that the bowl attracted fewer than 60,000.

 The teams fooled everybody but those 44,000.
 Known for good defense and insufficient offense, both teams scored as if it were easy.
 The 8-4 Golden Eagles had given up more than 20 points only once all season.
 But N.C.
 State made its final seven points look easy.

 Greg Manior, a 244-pound fullback, a knock-'em-down 4.2-yards-a-carry runner, scored from the Southern Mississippi 41.
 He ran up the middle, cut left and nipped the corner of the end zone before falling face-first into the artificial turf.

-But with black- and yellow-clad Southern Mississippi fans screaming -- they drove four hours from Hattiesburg, Miss. -- the Golden Eagles came back.
+But with black- and yellow-clad Southern Mississippi, which had made the four-hour drive from Hattiesburg, Miss., screaming, the Golden Eagles came back.
 They were led by quarterback Brett Favre, a scrambling, strong-armed quarterback who would complete 28 of 39 passes with one interception -- by linebacker David Merritt the play before Manior's touchdown.
 He threw two touchdown passes against the Wolfpack's defense, ranked 10th the country, and passed for 341 yards.